Marymount Manhattan College’s Health and Safety team is uplifted by the expeditious rollouts of the successful COVID-19 vaccines.

 This requirement is an important component of MMC’s overall Health and Safety plan for limiting the impact of COVID-19 on our campus.
-It is our expectation that all faculty and staff who come to campus will also be fully vaccinated, or exempted, prior to the start of the Fall 2021 semester.

 Residential students: you are required to submit your COVID-19 vaccination information (or apply for exemption) no later than Sunday, July 18, 2021.

 Non-residential students: you are required to submit your COVID-19 vaccination information (or apply for exemption) no later than Sunday, August 1, 2021.